 - The insurance that pays first (primary payer) pays up to the limits of its coverage.

 - The one that pays second (secondary payer) only pays if there are costs the primary insurer didn't cover.

 - The secondary payer (which may be Medicare) may not pay all the uncovered costs.

 - If your employer insurance is the secondary payer, you may need to enroll in Medicare Part B before your insurance will pay.

-Paying "first" means paying the whole bill up to the limits of the coverage.
-It doesn't always mean the primary payer pays first in time.
 If the insurance company doesn't pay the claim promptly (usually within 120 days), your doctor or other provider may bill Medicare.
 Medicare may make a conditional payment to pay the bill, and then later recover any payments the primary payer should've made.

 Tell your doctor and other health care providers if you have coverage in addition to Medicare.
 This will help them send your bills to the correct payer to avoid delays.

 What's a conditional payment?

 A conditional payment is a payment Medicare makes for services another payer may be responsible for.
 Medicare makes this conditional payment so you won't have to use your own money to pay the bill.
 The payment is "conditional" because it must be repaid to Medicare if you get a settlement, judgment, award, or other payment later.
 You’re responsible for making sure Medicare gets repaid from the settlement, judgment, award, or other payment.